 Program Learning Outcomes

-3. 3.Demonstrate problematic solving skills through spatial thinking and analysis.
+3. 3.Apply problem-solving skills through spatial thinking and analysis.

 4. 4.Produce cartographic maps.

-6. 6.Demonstrate programming competence using modern programming languages
+6. 6.Demonstrate programming competence using modern programming languages.

 9. 9.Design and implement a substantial GIS project.

-11. 11.Demonstrate their ability to communicate effectively with a range of audiences and to function effectively on multidisciplinary teams to accomplish a common goal.
+11. 11.Communicate effectively with a range of audiences and function effectively on multidisciplinary teams to achieve a common goal.

-13. 13.Demonstrate their ability to engage in a graduate program in remote sensing, environmental studies, geomatics and related disciplines.
+13. 13.Apply for graduate programs in remote sensing, environmental studies, geomatics, and related disciplines.

 Admission Requirements